cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

   </TabItem>
 </Tabs>

-### Determine if payment is succesful
+### Determine if payment is successful

-Once we have the total lovelace amount, we will then determine using our code if a specific payment is a success, ultimately sending or shipping the item if it is indeed succesful.
+Once we have the total lovelace amount, we will then determine using our code if a specific payment is a success, ultimately sending or shipping the item if it is indeed successful.
 In our example, we expect that the payment is equal to `1,000,000 lovelace` that we defined in our `TOTAL_EXPECTED_LOVELACE` constant variable.

 <Tabs
   defaultValue="js"